 Despite public support for stricter measures, with polls showing up to 80% in favor of reform, broadcasters and sports organizations have opposed drastic changes, citing the potential loss of significant ad revenue, estimated at $180 million annually.

-Top casinos in Australia
+Top Australia casinos

 Looking Ahead